 Autofocus.
 The autofocus system in this lens is of a type that Tamron calls Piezo Drive, or PZD.
 It promises faster and quieter autofocus.
-In practice, I've found it to quite good.
-While it doesn't have the same snappiness of a high-end sports or wildlife lens, for an all-purpose lens at a significantly lower price point, the autofocus motor works well.
+In practice, I’ve found it to be quite good.
+While it doesn’t have the same snappiness of a high-end sports or wildlife lens, for an all-purpose lens at a significantly lower price point, the autofocus motor works well.

 Sharpness.
 I found it to be quite sharp zoomed out wide but noticeably less so when zoomed in, especially wide open.
-That's pretty much what I'd expect, especially for a lens at the entry end of the market.
+That’s pretty much what I’d expect, especially for a lens at the entry end of the market.
 But I was a little surprised how close to the center of the frame the softness extends.
 A good illustration of this is this photo of the detail on the front of the Lincoln Memorial.
-(Click on it to open full-size version.)
+(Click on it to open a full-size version.)